Sovereign by design, not by certificate.

 Sovereignty compared

 Most vendors offer data residency.
-None can offer what Rediacc delivers by architecture: customer key custody, EU-only operator, and CLOUD Act immunity.
+That just means where your data sits.
+None give you what we do by design: you hold the keys, an EU-only operator, and real CLOUD Act immunity.

 | Capability | Veeam | Rubrik | AWS Sovereign | Microsoft Bleu | Keepit | Rediacc |